xlladdins/xll/docs/Excel4MacrosH-P.md

 **LABEL.PROPERTIES**?(accel\_text, accel\_text2, 3d\_shading)

-Accel\_text    is a text string containing the character to use as the label's accelerator key on a dialog sheet.
+Accel\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the character to use as the label's accelerator key on a dialog sheet.
 The character is matched against the text of the control, and the first matching character is underlined.
 When the user presses ALT+accel\_text in Microsoft Excel for Windows or COMMAND+accel\_text in Microsoft Excel for the Macintosh, the control is clicked.
 This argument is ignored for controls on worksheets.

-Accel\_text2    is a text string containing the second accelerator key on a dialog sheet.
+Accel\_text2&nbsp;&nbsp;&nbsp;&nbsp;is a text string containing the second accelerator key on a dialog sheet.
 This argument is for only Far East versions of Microsoft Excel.

-3d\_shading    is a logical value that specifies whether the list box appears as 3-D. If TRUE, the list box will appear as 3-D. If FALSE or omitted, the list box will not be 3-D. This argument is available for only worksheets.
+3d\_shading&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that specifies whether the list box appears as 3-D. If TRUE, the list box will appear as 3-D. If FALSE or omitted, the list box will not be 3-D. This argument is available for only worksheets.

 **Related Functions**

-CHECKBOX.PROPERTIES   Sets various properties of check box and option box controls
+CHECKBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets various properties of check box and option box controls

-SCROLLBAR.PROPERTIES   Sets the properties of the scroll bar and spinner controls
+SCROLLBAR.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the scroll bar and spinner controls

-PUSHBUTTON.PROPERTIES   Sets the properties of the push button control
+PUSHBUTTON.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of the push button control

 Return to [top](#H)